ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 ### Building the `ecflow-server` image

-This section describes the process to build a Docker image running an ecFlow server.
+This section describes the process to build the `ecflow-server-dev` Docker image, running an ecFlow server.

 As mentioned above, this is automated in the `dockit` workflow, but can also be done manually as follows.